Introduction to Agile Sprint Planning

 Before presuming an agile sprint planning meeting, it is suggested to follow certain disciplines.
-Preparation is itself an important part and the product owner must give special attention towards it before the meeting is being started.
+Preparation is itself an important part, and the product owner must give special attention to it before the meeting is being started.

 - Without backlog preparation, the meeting will be time-consuming and less effective.
 The product owner gives priority to organize the backlog items, documentation of test cases, identification of dependence areas and listing of test cases.
 It means that the product owner has to assure about getting prepared for all the items related to the backlog.

 - The user stories which will represent in the sprint planning meeting should be in the right size, not so big or too small.

 - The product owner has to take special initiative for the presence of every member.
 That is why it is suggested to take a look at the calendar and ensure everyone’s availability.

 - Measure the average work and establish it as a benchmark to get an estimated idea that how much work has been completed in each sprint.